Shivang-gupta0912/C-programming/README.md

-This File contains the Important C Programs for <b>Btech 2nd yr</b> student.
+This File contains the <b>Important C Programs</b> for Btech 2nd yr student.